uwplse/crimp/README.md

 ```
 Or

-_if the compiler accepts the query, and the query produces successful output, then the Imp program will
+_if the compiler accepts the query, and the query produces successful output according to the semantics of relational algebra(+), then the Imp program will
 succeed and produce the same output_

 Inspired by verifying transformations in https://github.com/uwescience/datalogcompiler.